Where to Start

 There are 6 settings on the Multiport Valve

-between functions of the multiport valve.
-Always turn the
+Remember to switch off the pump before moving between functions of the multiport valve.
+Always turn the lever in a clockwise direction.

-It is important to know what type of lining you have and to
+It is important to know what type of lining you have and to follow the pool builders’ instructions when filling your pool.

 Place the garden hose in the deep end of the pool, making sure to tie a cloth over the end of the hose to diffuse the water pressure.
-Switch the hose on and fit the pool until the water level reaches the middle of the entrance to the weir.
+Switch the hose on and fill the pool until the water level reaches the middle of the entrance to the weir.
 The colour of the pool water will be greenish – this is normal.

-pH Test and correct the pH level to 7.2 — 7.6
+Do a pH Test and correct the pH level to 7.2 — 7.6.

 In the early evening, add 2 cups of HTH® Granular for every 10 000 liters of pool water.
 In the case of vinyl and fiberglass linings, add HTH® Granular via the weir.
 Do not allow any swimming at this stage.